BastienVienet/SQLform/README.md

 02/22/2022 : We made some changes and added an edit button to modify the user in the database
 \
-02/25/2022 : Adding a working delete button
+02/25/2022 : Adding a working delete button and a login and logout mechanism